UPCX-CORE/UPCX-Core/plugins/txn_test_gen_plugin/README.md

 # txn_test_gen_plugin

 This plugin provides a way to generate a given amount of transactions per second against the currency contract.
-It runs internally to eosd to reduce overhead.
+It runs internally to upcxd to reduce overhead.

 This general procedure was used when doing Dawn 3.0 performance testing as mentioned in https://github.com/UPCXIO/upcx/issues/2078.